SAP DQM Derivations

 • Consistent and complete data

-Automatic field completion prevents missing or erroneous data and ensures that the data immediately complies with business standards.
+Automatic field completion prevents missing or erroneous data and ensures that data conforms directly to business standards.

 • Efficiency